-Building a Software App for Digital Marketing seemed like a moderate challenge when we first realised that there wasn't a tool for managing the plethora of Google services that a Marketing Agency utilises on a day to day basis.
-It wasn't until we started creating proof of concepts with different APIs did we realise that we underestimated the challenge.
+Building a Software App for Digital Marketing seemed like a moderate challenge when we first realized that there wasn't a tool for managing the plethora of Google services that a Marketing Agency utilizes on a day-to-day basis.
+It wasn't until we started creating proof of concepts with different APIs did we realize that we underestimated the challenge.
 One of the first APIs we started to experiment with was Google My Business.
 The API is whitelisted, meaning that you must go through a verification process in order to get access, which is unlike the Google Analytics, Search Console or Google Ads APIs.

 Although the connectors are not our priority we are happy to take requests and where possible we can make incremental improvements to them.